rtmigo/file_errors/README.md

 ## isPathDoesNotExist

 Occurs when:
-- Trying to open a non-existent file in existing directory
+- Trying to open a non-existent file in an existing directory
 - Trying to open a file in a non-existent directory
 - Trying to create a file in a non-existent directory
 - Trying to list a non-existent directory

 ## isNotEmpty